 What do I do next?

-If you think an apprenticeship is for you then all you need to do is complete the application form or call 0151 257 2175.
+If you think an apprenticeship is for you, then take a look at our current vacancies by clicking here and complete an application, or call 0151 257 2175.
 You will then follow the normal college admissions process, during which your career goals will be discussed and you will be given any advice and guidance you need.

 You will also need to find an employer to employ you as an apprentice before starting your course.
 The college may be able to assist you with this, but you could also try approaching an employer with whom you have completed work experience in the past.